What the heck is domain sender score?

 This is one of the most effective yet neglected strategies to check your email deliverability.
 Make multiple email addresses and send an email to all of them from your email domain.
 Your sender score is good if you receive the email in the primary inbox of all the new and temporarily created email addresses.
 If not, then your email reputation score is not good; hence follow email marketing best practices to improve your domain reputation.

 Deny listings are lists that contain IP addresses and email domain names that are caught sending malicious and spam emails.
-You can use tools such as Pribox, MxToolbox and Netcore to identify whether your IP address or email domain name is blacklisted or not.
+You can use tools such as GoCustomer, MxToolbox and Netcore to identify whether your IP address or email domain name is blacklisted or not.

 Another way to find sender reputation is to check bounce rate, engagement type, open rate, un-subscription rate, click-through rate, spam declaration rate, return on investment and other matrices of your email marketing campaigns.
 This gives you an idea about your sender reputation score.
 The better your email marketing campaign performance and email deliverability, the better your domain reputation and email reputation score.